atakandll/Brick-Breaker-Clone/README.md

 ## Architecture
 The game is built upon a robust system of controllers and managers: For example;

-- **Paddle Management:** Through `PaddleManager`, `PaddlePhysicsController`, and `PaddleSpriteController`, the game manages the paddle's behavior, appearance, and physical interactions within the game world.
+- **Paddle Management:** Through `PaddleManager`, `PaddlePhysicsController`, and `PaddleSpriteController` the game manages the paddle's behavior, appearance, and physical interactions within the game world.
-- **Ball Dynamics:** `BallManager`, `BallPhysicsController`, `BallSpawnController`, `BallSpriteController`, and `BallMovementController` collaborate to govern the physics, spawning, and visual representation of the balls in play.
+- **Ball Dynamics:** `BallManager`, `BallPhysicsController`, `BallSpawnController`, `BallSpriteController` and `BallMovementController` collaborate to govern the physics, spawning and visual representation of the balls in play.

   ## PaddleMovementController class for example of controllers system: